 The Foundation board developed and refined the following program areas through a multi-month strategic planning process.
-We made multiple grants in the first four areas.
+The Foundation made grants in the following areas:

 1. Privacy Education for Youth

 The Beacon settlement agreement directed the Foundation to invest in educating Internet users on how to protect themselves and their information from online threats.
 This program area focused on implementing, assessing, and disseminating educational strategies aimed at increasing the privacy resilience of children and teens and helping children and teens develop skills and resources to protect themselves in the digital environment throughout life.